-a.
-Fill in the table below based on either the statewide rates or the most populous area of the state (area serving highest number of children accessing CCDF).
+- a.
+Provide the base payment rates and percentiles based on either the statewide rates or the most populous area of the state (area serving highest number of children accessing CCDF).
 To facilitate compiling state by state payment rates, provide the full-time weekly base payment rates in the table below.
-If weekly payment rates are not published, then the Lead Agency will need to calculate its equivalent.
+If weekly payment rates are not published, then the Lead Agency will need to calculate its equivalent. - i.
+Age of child in what type of licensed child care setting (All rates are full-time) Infant (6 months) Center care: